wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-a-git-api-proxy.md

     | **Version**     | `V1.0`                                      |
     | **Target**      | `https://samples.choreoapps.dev/company/hr/department`|

 6. Click **Create**.
-This creates the API proxy component and takes you to the **Overview** page.
+This creates the API proxy component and takes you to the **Build** page.

 !!! note
-    When you creating an API proxy by **pointing a git repository** , the Git source is considered as the **single source of truth**.
-So , the only way is to change API resources like resource addition, deletion of modifications should be done trought the Git source.
+    When you create an API proxy from a GitHub repository source, the GitHub source serves as the single source of truth.
+Therefore, any modifications, such as adding or deleting resources, must be made through the GitHub repository.

 ## Step 2: Build

 !!! info
-    There is a initial build running immediately once after you create a proxy.
+    An initial build starts automatically as soon as you create the API proxy.

 1. On the project home page, click on the `Department Service` component you created.
 This takes you to the component overview page.
 2. In the left navigation menu, click **Build**.